Rorima/html_css/notes.md

 }
 ```

-If you choose `column` as the value for the flex direction attribute, you'll notice that the box that contain the elements is a block, and it will fill the whole screen.
-You can mark how much of the screen this block will fill by specifying a width.
+If you choose `column` as the value for the flex direction property, you'll notice that the box that contains the elements is a block, and it will fill the whole screen.
+You can choose how much of the screen this block will fill by specifying a width.

 ```
 .container{